microsoft/CCF/doc/architecture/node_to_node.rst

 Channel Establishment Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A set of two 256-bit AES-GCM keys are generated for each pair of nodes.
 Each key is derived from a shared secret established from the authenticated Diffie-Hellman key exchange protocol.
-Each node's public key share is integrity protected using the node's identity certificate, which is endorsed by the shared service identity.
+Each node's public key share is integrity protected using the node's identity certificate, which is endorsed by the shared :term:`Service Identity`.

 Replay of previous messages is disallowed by using a monotonic counter as the AES-GCM IV used for each encrypt/integrity-protect operation on the channel.
 Replayed messages are discarded by the receiving node that keeps track of the sender's last IV (although receiving nodes accept IV forward jumps).